Shot in January 2018 in Pokhara, Nepal

 Dekel Berenson - Writer / Director

 Dekel Berenson is originally from Israel and completed a mandatory three-year service in the Israeli Defense Forces.
 In 2001 he went abroad to pursue his education, eventually acquiring a Masters in International Relations from the Central European University in Budapest in 2006, receiving the Best Thesis Award and graduating first in his class.
 Moving forward, the next ten years of his work in writing, activism, and graphic design took him all over the world, where he explored more than sixty countries.
 Over the past three years, he has combined his two passions, making artistic films of high quality that bring to light real-world social and humanitarian issues.
 His 2nd film Ashmina won several prizes, including the Best Short Film award at the 59th Krakow Film Festival and Best Live Action Short at the 36th Jerusalem Film Festival, allowing it to complete for a short Oscar.
-His 3rd film, Anna, will première in competition at the 72nd Cannes Film Festival.
+His 3rd film, Anna, premiered in competition at the 72nd Cannes Film Festival.
 He is currently working on his first feature.

 Dominic Davey - Producer

 Dominic worked for 10 years as a Live Event Producer specializing in stadium entertainment, before making the switch to film 6 years ago.
 In that time he has worked on ten Features and over 50 shorts as a 1st Assistant Director.
 He currently has numerous projects in development including both short and feature

 Merlin Merton started off as a freelance producer on music videos, picking up several UKMVA nominations.
 In 2013 he founded Blue Shadows Films, a production company renowned for its bold features such as 10,000 Saints (2015), which premiered at the Sundance Film Festival, and Butterfly Kisses (2017), winner of the Crystal Bear at the Berlin Film Festival.